alincc/angular-test-table/README.md

 # angular-test-table
-Test Angular 1.x, Angular 2.0 alpha25 and ReactJS rendering performance of a &lt;table/> with large dataset
+Test Angular 1.x, Angular 2.0 alpha25 and ReactJS rendering performance of a &lt;table/> with large dataset.

 ### Usage